- 4 minutes to read

 Step 3: Set the start match

-2. Match date (the date format) - ([0-9]{4}-[0-9]{2}-[0-9]{2}[T\\s]?[0-9]{2}:[0-9]{2}:[0-9]{2}\\.[0-9]{3}(\\+[0-9]{2}:[0-9]{2})?)
+2. Match date (RegEx for date format): ([0-9]{4}-[0-9]{2}-[0-9]{2}[T\\s]?[0-9]{2}:[0-9]{2}:[0-9]{2}\\.[0-9]{3}(\\+[0-9]{2}:[0-9]{2})?)

-4. Matched date groups - 1
+4. Matched date groups: 1

-6. Matched value groups with this RegEx expression is 1
+6. Matched value groups: 1

 Start match